JSAbrahams/mamba/doc/utils_and_classes.md

 * Be a `util` and a `class`
 * Be a `script`

+Note: `to_string` may be either a function or a constant

 ### Type

 Describes the properties a class should have that implements this type.